 - Graduates of our training program, under the direction of Dr. Rachel Buchsbaum, have served as NCI Cancer Center Directors, Deputy Directors, Chiefs of Hematology/Oncology, and other in Key leadership positions throughout the United States and World Wide.

 - The Tufts MC Cancer Center is supported by the Massachusetts "Cure Breast Cancer License Plate", the only Plate supporting breast cancer research in Massachusetts.

-- Expert surgical treatment of cancer patients at Tufts MC is conducted by the Divisions of Surgical Oncology (Roger Graham, MD, Director), Thoracic Surgery (Laurence Brinckerhoff, MD, Director), and Colorectal Surgery (James Yoo, MD, Director), Head and Neck Cancers (Richard Wein, MD), Urology (Gennaro Carpinito, MD, Chair), and Neurosurgical Oncology (Julian Wu, MD, Chief).
+- Expert surgical treatment of cancer patients at Tufts MC is conducted by the Divisions of Surgical Oncology (Roger Graham, MD, Director), Thoracic Surgery (Laurence Brinckerhoff, MD, Director), and Colorectal Surgery, Head and Neck Cancers (Richard Wein, MD), Urology (Gennaro Carpinito, MD, Chair), and Neurosurgical Oncology (Julian Wu, MD, Chief).

 - Particular emphasis is placed on minimally invasive surgery for cancer patients including robotic and video-assisted thoracic and urologic surgery procedures (Da Vinci robot), trans-anal endoscopic microsurgery for rectal cancer.